bunfloof/CSE150/Final Project Implementing a Simple Router bf7f3c3006f3429d9b05112fc6358745.md

 ### Untrusted Host cannot send ICMP traffic to Host 10 to 80

 The **`ping`** command results show that the untrusted host (h_untrust) cannot send ICMP packets to any other host.
-This confirms that you have successfully blocked ICMP traffic from the untrusted host, satisfying the assignment requirements.
+This confirms that I have successfully blocked ICMP traffic from the untrusted host, satisfying the assignment requirements.
 Below is a screenshot of my output:

 ![Untitled](Final%20Project%20Implementing%20a%20Simple%20Router%20bf7f3c3006f3429d9b05112fc6358745/Untitled%203.png)